-- Achieve excellence in the disposal of complaints according to ACT by leveraging advanced technologies and optimising processes. - Raise awareness on the OPFA's mandate and improve accessibility through targeted stakeholder engagement. - 3.
+- Achieve excellence in the disposal of complaints according to ACT by inter alia leveraging advanced technology and optimising processes. - 2.
+Raise awareness on the OPFA's mandate and improve accessibility through targeted stakeholder engagement. - 3.
 Position the OPFA as an employer of choice. - 4.
-Maintain commitment to good governance and clean administration.
+Maintain commitment to good governance and clean administration